Synergistic Enhancement of Requirement-to-Code Traceability: A Framework Combining Large Language Model based Data Augmentation and an Advanced Encoder: Introduction

+However, the exceptional performance of these models, from deep learning architectures to state-of-the-art pre-trained language models, is fundamentally predicated on the availability of large-scale, high-quality labeled data for training.
+In industrial practice, the manual curation and maintenance of traceability links from requirements to code is a notoriously labor-intensive, tedious, and often prohibitively expensive endeavor~\citep{Fucci2022}.
+Consequently, a severe scarcity of adequate training data is a pervasive challenge across most projects.
+This data-centric bottleneck emerges as the principal impediment to the scalable application of advanced ML techniques in industrial requirements traceability scenarios, thereby forming a critical research gap that demands innovative solutions.

+To address this data scarcity bottleneck, this paper proposes and validates a synergistic framework for requirement-to-code traceability that integrates LLM-driven data augmentation with an advanced, aligned encoder.
+The principal contributions of this work are as follows:

+\begin{itemize} \item \textbf{First, we establish a systematic methodology for LLM-driven data augmentation in RTLR.} Our comprehensive evaluation reveals that the prompt engineering strategy is the dominant performance factor, not the choice of a specific LLM, providing a practical guide for leveraging LLMs in this context.

+\item \textbf{Second, we quantify the powerful synergy between data augmentation and model architecture.} We demonstrate that data augmentation alone provides substantial performance gains for an established, state-of-the-art PLM based method.
+Furthermore, we show that incorporating a more advanced and aligned encoder yields a significant additional performance lift.

+\item \textbf{Finally, we deliver a new high-performance benchmark for requirement-to-code traceability.} The fully optimized framework achieves substantial performance gains, with improvements of up to 28.59\% on $F_1$ score and 28.9\% on $F_2$ score over the established baseline, and decisively outperforms a comprehensive suite of ten baselines from three dominant paradigms. \end{itemize}

 The remainder of this paper is organized as follows.
-Section 2 introduces the proposed approach, including prompt templates and data augmentation techniques.
-Section 3 describes the experimental setup, including datasets, and evaluation metrics.
-Section 4 presents the experimental results and addresses the research questions.
-Section 5 discusses the findings, followed by related work in Section 6.
+Section 2 reviews related work.
+Section 3 details our proposed framework.
+Section 4 describes the experimental setup.
+Section 5 presents and analyzes the experimental results.
+Section 6 discusses the findings.
 Finally, Section 7 concludes the paper and outlines future research directions.